scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 When it is possible, it would make sense to leverage kubectl plugin

-All functionalities are exposed through 2 distincts CLI:
+All functionalities are exposed through 2 distinct CLI:
 - kubectl (enriched using kubectl approach)
 - mk8sctl: a new CLI, exposing specific MetalK8s functionalities

-In order to operate the cluster with mk8sctl from outside of the cluster, a specific pkg (for each OS) or a procedure explaining how to deploy it is available.
+In order to operate the cluster with mk8sctl from outside of the cluster, a specific pkg (for each OS) or a procedure explaining how to deploy it, is available.
 The mk8scli is deployed and available by default on bootstrap nodes